Assessing Readiness for E-Learning

 One way of gauging a potential online learner's readiness is through self-assessment.
 As a first step in defining an instrument that measures an e-learner's readiness, with the cooperation of volunteer participants from the U.S. Coast Guard, this study looked into the validity and internal consistency of items within a self-assessment of e-learning readiness that is under development, and provided data for the continuing development and revision of the instrument.
 Having demonstrated evidence of internal consistency and construct validity, the self-assessment now provides a tool for continuing research into the prediction of e-learning performance.

 Leigh, Doug; Triner, Don; and Watkins, Ryan, "Assessing Readiness for E-Learning" (2008).
-Pepperdine University, Education Division Faculty scholarship.
+Pepperdine University, Education Division Scholarship.
 Paper 5.